jbjd/Image-Viewer-In-Python/README.md

 A lightweight "Personal Image Viewer" written in Python 3.11

+## Supported File Types

+PNG, JPEG, WebP, GIF, DDS

+Animation support for PNG/WebP/GIF

+## Description

 An image viewer with the intent of being clean and simple; Images are fit to your screen in the best quality without the clutter that other image viewers have.
 Currently includes a button for deletion, renaming a file, and file info, but more features might be added in the future.
 All buttons are on a transparent bar that comes and goes when you click.
-I support png, jpeg, webp, and gif files including animated versions.

 Please see the "todo" file for future plans.
 However, I don't always update it and will work on unlisted tasks as I feel the need.
 I made that file just as a place to put my ideas down.